eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest
 - stest

-#### The agent shall report workload state WaitingToStart for updated workloads with fulfilled delete conditions
+#### The agent shall report workload state pending for updated workloads with fulfilled DeleteConditions
 `swdd~agent-reports-pending-create-workload-state-on-pending-update-create~1`

 Status: approved

-When the WorkloadScheduler receives the `WorkloadOperation` to update a workload, and all inter-workload dependencies have an fulfilled `DeleteCondition`, and the workload operation of that workload is enqueued into the waiting queue, then the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.
+When the WorkloadScheduler receives the `WorkloadOperation` to update a workload and the workload is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.

 Rationale: This communicates to the user that the create operation of that workload is scheduled but not ready because the create operation of the update waits for inter-workload dependencies and the create operation shall only run after completing the delete operation of the update with the default update strategy `AT_MOST_ONCE`.